-After years as a pioneer and leading company in the DFS industry, FanDuel has now joined primary rival DraftKings in the new legalized sports betting space in New Jersey.
-The company announced its sportsbook intentions shortly after DraftKings, but it has been making up ground at a brisk pace since that point.
+FanDuel announced its sportsbook intentions shortly after DraftKings, but it has been making up ground at a brisk pace since that point.

-The leadership of both companies have publicly lauded the move as one that will provide multiple benefits and allow the newly christened FanDuel Group to expand into a market that the company has no prior experience in.
+The leadership of both companies has publicly lauded the move as one that will provide multiple benefits and allow the newly christened FanDuel Group to expand into a market that the company has no prior experience.

 With PPB now the majority owner of FanDuel and the European gaming giant already operating an online sportsbook, there is a significant amount of synergy between that entity and FanDuel’s iteration.

 FanDuel’s online sportsbook includes the following betting options:

 - Point spreads: Bettors will be able to wager whether the favorite in an athletic contest will be able to win a game by at least margin of victory the sportsbook is predicting, aka the spread.
 Conversely, they can bet whether the underdog will win the game outright or lose by fewer points than the sportsbook’s predicted margin.
 In other words, beat/cover the spread.

 - Moneylines: For each athletic contest, each participating team is assigned a three-digit number, either positive or negative, which is reflective of the team’s probability of winning the game.
 The more the team is favored, the more a bettor will have to wager to win $100.
 Conversely, the bigger an underdog a team is considered, the more payout there is per $100 wagered.
 As an example, a relatively heavy underdog will have a positive three-digit number, such as +250, assigned.
 That signifies that $250 is paid out per $100 bet on that team.
 A heavy favorite meanwhile, might have a -225 assigned, for example.
 Thus, bettors will have to wager $225 to win $100.